 Writing romantic comedy is hard.
 I’ve written fourteen romantic comedies and I still struggle to get the balance right in each and every book.
 If you lean too much on the comedy side of the novel, your readers won’t take the romance seriously.
 And if there isn’t enough humor in the book, you’ll get blasted for not being funny.
-So how do you
+So how do you get it right?

 Well first up, you need to decide what type of romantic comedy you’re writing.
 If your intentions aren’t clear from the outset, the reader can become confused and lose interest in your book.
 Here are some of the basic formats:

 This type of comedy points out the absurdities of life while the writer encourages the reader to laugh at them from a position of superiority.
 (Only the writer and reader can see how humorous the story is.)

 This is where the author’s voice in itself is humorous, but they still manage to achieve depth within the story.
 This one hard to pull off without becoming so flippant that you alienate the reader.

 Example: Kresley Cole does this brilliantly in her Immortals After Dark series.

 This is the type of book that sprinkles humorous dialogue or scenes sparingly throughout the novel.
 The humor in these books tends to be more subtle and less “wet-yourself-laughing.”
 (Although sometimes the odd laugh out loud scene will happen.)